The Hunting Lodge in the spring

 Queen Elizabeth's Hunting Lodge is open seven days a week from 10am to 5pm* all year round including Bank Holidays; it is closed on Christmas Day.

-Queen Elizabeth's Hunting Lodge is closed until 11.45am on the following dates for staff training:
+Queen Elizabeth's Hunting Lodge is closed until 12noon on the following dates for staff training:

 We are sorry for any inconvenience caused.

 The Hunting Lodge is available for pre-booked groups outside of our public opening times.
-Please contact the Forest Centres Officer: Lifelong Learning.
+Please find out more on the Learning at Epping Forest page.

 Tudor food displays